lulzzz/lstm-oil-prices/README.md

        [0.68899076]])
 ```

 The training and validation datasets are then created.
-Using trial and error, **500** is set as the parameter for the **previous** variable, i.e. the number of previous time intervals that are used to predict the oil price at time *t*.
+In order to capture longer-term dependencies, **500** is set as the parameter for the **previous** variable, i.e. the number of previous time intervals that are used to predict the oil price at time *t*.

 ```
 In [18]: